amd/ZenDNN/docs/CONTRIBUTING.md

-(Copyright (c) 2025 Advanced Micro Devices, Inc. All rights reserved.)
+(Copyright (c) 2025-2026 Advanced Micro Devices, Inc. All rights reserved.)

 # Adding New Operator

-This document serves as a comprehensive guide for developers looking to integrate a new operator into **ZenDNN***, AMD’s CPU-optimized inference library.
-We use the `Sample Operator` as a reference template, demonstrating how to build and plug in a custom operator within the modular architecture of ZenDNN*.
+This document serves as a comprehensive guide for developers looking to integrate a new operator into **ZenDNN**, AMD’s CPU-optimized inference library.
+We use the `Sample Operator` as a reference template, demonstrating how to build and plug in a custom operator within the modular architecture of ZenDNN.

 > **Audience**: This guide is intended for C++ developers familiar with deep learning libraries and AMD CPU architectures.

-## ZenDNN* Main Components
+## ZenDNN Main Components

 ### Tensor
-A **Tensor** is a multi-dimensional data structure and a foundational element of computation in ZenDNN*.
+A **Tensor** is a multi-dimensional data structure and a foundational element of computation in ZenDNN.

 **Components**:
 - **Metadata**: Dimensions, sizes, strides, data type.